-The search for new on-campus senators began toward the end of spring quarter, as the sixty-sixth Senate failed to appoint two elected on-campus senators.
+The search for new on-campus senators began toward the end of spring quarter, as the 66th Senate failed to appoint two elected on-campus senators.
 A search committee appointed second years Elizabeth Brock, an undeclared major, and Mercedes Rodriguez, a black studies and pre-political science double major.
 Following Brock’s resignation at the beginning of the summer, and the resignation of second year art history major Lacy Wright on Oct.
 14, there have been two vacancies on Senate.

 The committee began work in Nov.
 2015, advertising to all the residence halls.
 Seventeen students applied, with ten being cut via paper applications, and five more following the interviews.